GLP-1 Drugs Overtake other Weight Loss Medications

 It is remarkable to see large amounts of weight loss in substantial numbers of people.
 No doubt GLP-1 receptor agonists are being used.
 The GLP-1 medications approved for weight loss by the FDA include Saxenda (liraglutide) and Wegovy (semaglutide), as well as Zepbound (tirzepatide).
 These are all glucagon-like peptide-1 receptor agonists that help reduce appetite and food intake, leading to reductions in adipose and skeletal muscle tissue.
 A recent update in JAMA indicated that Ozempic-like drugs have overtaken less expensive stimulants just as phentermine which is marketed under many brand names and formulations worldwide, including Acxion, Adipex, Adipex-P, Duromine, Elvenir, Fastin, Ionamin, Lomaira (phentermine hydrochloride), Panbesy, Qsymia (phentermine and topiramate), Razin, Redusa, Sentis, Suprenza, and Terfamex. .

-However, most want to be free of clinic visits and needles and control their own weight loss with DROP from The Wellness Company.
-DROP is the peptide form of retatrutide, the best agent in the GLP-1 class.
+However, most want to be free of clinic visits and needles and control their own weight journey with self-administration.
 Retatrutide is a groundbreaking triple agonist targeting glucagon receptors, gastric inhibitory polypeptide, and glucagon-like peptide-1, synergistically enhancing insulin secretion, improving glucose homeostasis, and refining appetite modulation.
-With no injections and a much better expected safety profile, hands-down DROP is the winner.
+It is widely expected to be markedly by Eli Lilly after FDA approval in 2026.

 Please subscribe to FOCAL POINTS as a paying ($5 monthly) or founder member so we can continue to bring you the truth.